Municipal-Wide Land Use Planning

 In March 2025, the first draft documents (a draft Municipal Planning Strategy and Land Use By-law) were posted as part of the Planning Advisory Committee agenda on the Engage site and distributed to Council and the public.
 The documents were intended as drafts, to be reviewed and discussed by both the Planning Advisory Committee, Council, and the public over a series of months through extensive public engagement.
 At the March 25, 2025 Council meeting, Council passed a motion “that Municipal Council direct staff to prepare a second draft of the Municipal Planning Strategy and Land Use By-law that is less restrictive and closer in line to the mandatory minimum planning requirements outlined in the Municipal Government Act.”
 You can watch Council's discussion at the meeting here.

 Over the spring and summer of 2025, we held dozens of formal and informal events throughout every district.
 We synthesized what we heard from these events into a What We Heard Report, which you can find here.
 The findings of the What We Heard Report were presented to Council on October 27, 2025.
 You can watch this discussion here.
+During November and December of 2025, staff presented Council with three Direction Reports over four meetings.
+After several months of continued work, on February 17, 2026, the second draft of the Municipal Planning Strategy (MPS) and Land Use By-law (LUB) were released to the public.
+A series of public engagement events followed the release of Draft #2.

 Next Steps